LuieTech/luietech/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=Learning+is+a+never+ending+journey+)](https://git.io/typing-svg)

 # 💫 About Me:
-I am currently building my portfolio and looking to collaborate on MERN stack projects and Java/Spring Boot development.
+I am currently learning TypeScript but also opened to collaborate on MERN stack projects and Java/Spring Boot development.
 You can ask me about coding challenges and frameworks.
 Coding can be addictive; once you try it, you never go back!

 ## 🌐 Socials: